-- a note to the financial statements - with a detailed disclosure as an annexure reflecting the movements for the financial year by category and subcategory - movements are also reflected on an annexure per department - the net value (carrying value at year-end) for all categories is added together and reflected as a single line item in the statement of financial position.
+- a note to the financial statements - the net value (carrying value at year-end) for all categories is added together and reflected as a single line item in the statement of financial position.

 The failure to recognise such items is not rectified by disclosure of the accounting policies used, or by notes or explanatory material.